ayyucedemirbas/StarTrekTOS-Script-Generator/README.md

 Training takes a very long time

+You can download the model from : https://drive.google.com/file/d/1rObUH2R7LebVdhd3rSKNASCj3XeFawXv/view?usp=sharing The loss for this model is not low.
+It should be trained for a long time (not on my computer)

 LOKAI: I know there is nothing else I am not a simple time you are.

 SPOCK: I have a deal with the Enterprise into the cat could start to the present mass accidents for the floor.
 Then we have given me a space from the planet's surface?